TimeLighting: Guided Exploration of 2D Temporal Network Projections: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we presented and described \sys, a guidance-enhanced VA approach to support the analysis and exploration of temporal networks embedded in a space-time cube.
 We augmented the visualization approach with guidance to better support users in the visual analysis of the data.
-We demonstrated the effectiveness of our approach with two use cases, depicting a scenario where the aim is to explore and extract insights from a temporal network describing the events of a rugby season and the relationships between teams.
-The potential of visualization in exploring temporal graphs in the space-time cube is an opportunity for the entire graph drawing and visualization communities.
-Future work should primarily be oriented on conducting a formal evaluation of the method, both from a visual quality perspective, i.e., through a selection of metrics that capture the readability, scalability, and expressiveness of the visualization, and from a user perspective, also assessing the impact of the guidance features included in the system, extending experimentation on other real datasets (e.g.,~\cite{archambault2013map,realitymining}).
-Further work includes investigating how \sys supports users when sampling and identifying temporal network features and patterns.
+We demonstrated the effectiveness of our approach with two use cases and a heuristic evaluation conducted with experts.
+The case studies depict a scenario where the aim is to explore and extract insights from temporal networks.
+The results of the expert evaluation highlight the strengths of \sys and outline areas for improvement and refinement.
+While certain aspects of our interactions and encodings can be improved, the results also demonstrate the benefits of visualizing temporal network data using \sys and providing guidance features to highlight ``when'' and ``where'' there are interesting data points for further inspection.
+Addressing these findings in future iterations of our approach will enhance the scalability for larger datasets, interpretability of the movement score, and the confidence that participants have in their analysis results.
+The potential of visualization in guiding and supporting the exploration and analysis of temporal graphs is an opportunity for the entire graph drawing and visualization communities.